generalui/pivotaltracker/README.md

 ## Property Naming: "Sub-Services" and the Singular/Plural Convention
 Think of access to the various resources in terms of the inherent hierarchy of RESTful services.

-These heirarchical relationships between the various resources of the system is reflected in the pivotal-tracker module's interface.
+These heirarchical relationships are reflected in the pivotal-tracker module's interface.

 Examples:

 Access to CRUD methods for comments is provided via the story sub-service:

 ```
-client.project(123).story(567).comments.all(function(error, comments) {
+client.project(123).story(456).comments.all(function(error, comments) {

     // This is totally a thing.

 });

 ```
-...but you can't get to comments directly by way of a project...
+...but you can't get to comments directly by way of a project, since the two resources have only an indirect relationship via stories...

 ```
 client.project(123).comments.all(function(error, comments) {